coldkillerr/Coursera-Git-And-Github/pull-requests.md

 or maybe we need to make sure that change works for all cases or that it follows the project style `guidelines`.

+So back to our change,
+lets say we got a comment from one of our colleagues.